ajjotas/resources-project/resources_backend/README.md

 # How to run:

-Create a *.env* file with the same contents as the *.env.example* file.

-Then, you have the option to run locally or using Docker.
+You have the option to run locally or using Docker.

 ## Run using docker:
 **What you need installed:** Docker